rrich360/CustomerManagementApplication/README.md

 # CustomerManagementApplication
-Task 1 assignment that includes Home page and navigation page with CRUD examples
+New Joiner Project that includes full stack application and will include testing implementations via test ng and selenium.